secondattempt/Railguns.github.io/index.md

 The unique selling points of our game include:

-* Endless environment to explore, witha  different experience being offered onb each playthrough
+* Endless environment to explore, with a different experience being offered on each playthrough
 * Immersive and fast-paced combat

 ## Instructions